Lee Grant: 2000s–present

 In 2001, Lee Grant portrayed Louise Bonner in David Lynch's critically acclaimed Mulholland Drive.
 From 2004 to 2007, Carlin Glynn, Stephen Lang, and Grant served as co-artistic directors for the Actors Studio.
 In the early 2000s, Grant directed a series of Intimate Portrait episodes for Lifetime Television, that celebrated a diverse range of accomplished women.

 In 2013, Grant briefly returned to the stage, after a nearly forty-year absence, to star in one performance of The Gin Game, part of a benefit for improvement programs at the Island Music Guild, in Bainbridge Island, Washington.
 Grant played Fonsia Dorsey opposite Frank Buxton as Weller Martin; her daughter Dinah Manoff directed the production.

 After a fourteen-year hiatus, Lee Grant played a small part in the film Killian & the Comeback Kids (2020), directed by Taylor A. Purdee.

 Grant's career making documentaries in the 1980s and 1990s was honored with an appearance on the American Film Institute's AFI Docs at its Guggenheim Symposium and with a program, "20th Century Woman: The Documentary Films of Lee Grant", on AFI Silver and other virtual cinemas in mid-2020.
 This became the first virtual repertory film series in America.

-In speaking about the Me Too movement Grant has said “I was never in contact with a producer who hit on me in an uncomfortable way, I never had that experience...maybe because I wasn't [as young]."

 As of 2022, she is still the only Academy Award-winning actor to also direct an Academy Award-winning documentary.

+In January 2024, she attended the New York Film Festival, where the first two films she directed were shown in the revivals program, and talked about her directing career in a panel hosted by Turner Classic Movies.